 The Niagara Region is known for more than just its majestic waterfalls; it’s becoming a much-desired place to settle, particularly for newcomers.
 The region even has a dedicated website to promote immigrant settlement.
 The region includes the 12 communities of Fort Erie, Grimsby, Lincoln, Niagara-on-the-Lake, Niagara Falls, Pelham, Port Colborne, St. Catharines, Thorold, Wainfleet, Welland and West Lincoln.

-Located in southern Ontario, between Lake Ontario and Lake Erie, it has a population of 427,421.
+Located in southern Ontario, between Lake Ontario and Lake Erie, it has a population of 447.888.

 The Niagara region is a large area of land, between two Great Lakes — Lake Erie and Lake Ontario, so it experiences significant changes in weather conditions throughout the year.

 Spring (March to June): Temperatures range from 5°C to 20°C. People wear light jackets or no jacket at all.
 Plants and trees blossom in the many green spaces.